 If it’s baseball season, catch an evening or weekend game with the Birmingham Barons at Regions Field.
 The stadium has a commanding view of the skyline and affordable family-friendly entertainment for all ages.

-Visit the nearby Peanut Depot.
-The amazing aroma of roasting peanuts will lead you to this one-of-a-kind shop where old fashioned ovens crank out thousands of pounds of peanuts a week.
+Visit the nearby Alabama Peanut Co.
+Let the amazing aroma of roasting peanuts will lead you to this one-of-a-kind shop where old fashioned ovens crank out thousands of pounds of peanuts a week.
 Buy a dollar bag or a truckload.